emoncms/emoncms/docs/RaspberryPi/readme.md

 Once you are logged in;
 * Check the Administration page - 'Setup > Administration' and note any messages reported.
 * Update your database - 'Setup > Administration > Update database'.
-* Also make a note of your 'Write API Key' from the 'Setup > My Account' page.
+* Make a note of your 'Write API Key' from the 'Setup > My Account' page, and also ensure that the correct timezone is selected & saved.

 ### Install Emonhub